Johnston's Pier: Royal visits

 Johnston's Pier played host to many royal figures and dignitaries.
 The visits began in 1869, with the then Duke of Edinburgh, Prince Alfred Ernest Albert.
 Royal visits were met with great efforts in decoration of the jetty and many areas of the town.
 Mercantile businesses and private firms participated heavily in welcoming of the royal guests.

 Closure and demolition

 By the 1920s, the pier could no longer handle the increased volume of traffic from docking ships.
 The pier had soon become dilapidated in the 1920s and in 1929, the Governor of the Straits Settlements Sir Cecil Clementi approved plans to build a new pier to replace the former.

 Johnston's Pier, Singapore: completed on 13 March 1856, this jetty cum landing platform stood opposite Fullerton Square.

-Johnston's Pier was closed and had its red lamps transferred to a new pier, Clifford Pier, named after Sir Hugh Clifford, which was opened 3 June 1933.
+Johnston's Pier was closed and had its red lamps transferred to a new pier, Clifford Pier, named after Sir Hugh Clifford, which was opened on 3 June 1933.
 Johnston's Pier's demolition worked started from 3 June 1933, and after much difficulties, it was completed by November 1935.